Dunfermline Learning Campus, Fife College

 Using digital tools to drive efficiencies

-To enhance efficiency and collaboration, our team is using a range of digital tools and have established a digital project control room which aggregates data from a variety of platforms into user-friendly dashboards.
-These dashboards serve as a collaborative space, presenting real-time and accurate information for our site teams to make informed decisions, track progress against short-term plans and monitor resource allocation.
+To enhance efficiency and collaboration, our team utilised a range of digital tools and established a digital project control room that aggregated data from a variety of platforms into user-friendly dashboards.
+The dashboards created a collaborative space with real-time, information to support informed decision-making, track progress and monitor resource allocation.

 Generating positive social impact